 The Audit Committee Charter was adopted by the Board and became effective on November 2, 2011.
 The primary role of the Audit Committee is to oversee the financial reporting and disclosure process.
 The Audit Committee is responsible for overseeing the work done by the Company's independent auditors and reviewing and discussing with management and the independent auditors the adequacy and effectiveness of the Company's financial reporting process, the annual audited financial statements, and the results of the annual audit.
 The Audit Committee is also responsible for reviewing and approving in advance all contemplated related-party transactions such as those described under "Related Person Transactions" below.
-The Audit Committee held six meetings during fiscal 2016 to review the Company's financial statements with the auditors following the end of each fiscal quarter prior to their inclusion in reports filed with the SEC.

-The Audit Committee is presently composed of Mr. Gould (chair), Mr. Caracciolo and Dr. Montgomery.
-Mr. Gould is a "financial expert" as defined in Regulation S-K Item 407(d)(5)(ii) adopted by the SEC.
-During fiscal 2016, Mr. Caracciolo, Mr. Gould and Dr. Montgomery also met the additional independence and experience requirements of the SEC applicable specifically to members of the Audit Committee.
+The Audit Committee held six meetings during fiscal 2017 to review the Company's financial statements with the auditors following the end of each fiscal quarter prior to their inclusion in reports filed with the SEC.
+During fiscal 2017, the members of the Audit Committee were Mr. Gould (chair), Mr. Caracciolo (until his resignation from the committee, effective January 26, 2017), Mr. Dockery (effective January 26, 2017), Dr. Kelly (effective May 17, 2017) and Dr. Montgomery.
+Mr. Gould (until his resignation from the committee), Mr. Dockery, Dr. Kelly and Dr. Montgomery also met the additional independence and experience requirements of the SEC applicable specifically to members of the Audit Committee.